10up/gutenberg-lessons/lessons/05-inner-blocks.md

 ![Editor List View showing a Core Columns block with three nested Column Blocks that each have their own child blocks within.](/lessons/images/inner-blocks-core-columns-screenshot.jpg)

 ## Exercise Overview
-In this lesson we are going to build two different blocks to take a look at these different use-cases inner blocks can solve.
+In this lesson we are going to build two different blocks ("Hero" Block and "Card Grid" blocks) to take a look at these different use-cases inner blocks can solve.
 Both of these blocks have a `starter` folder that already contains a lot of the skeleton for these blocks.
 But the actual `InnerBlocks` need to get added to the components to make them work.
 If you get stuck you can always take a peek at the `completed` folder for a complete version of the block.

 ### 1. "Hero" Block
 First we will take a look at how we can use inner blocks to allow an editor to place anything they want into a predefined area of your component.
 In this example we have a "simple" design of a "Hero" component that has an image at the top with a content area that overlaps the image.